SushmithaKasimsettyRamesh/member-qa-system/README.md

 Messages are fetched from the public API and cached locally for faster responses.

-The /stats endpoint provides insights about the cached messages, including:
+The /stats endpoint provides insights about the cached messages, including total messages, unique users, and date range.

-Total number of messages

-Number of unique users

-Date range of messages

 Cache can be refreshed manually using the /refresh endpoint.

 Data Insights

-After analyzing the member messages dataset from the public API, several observations were made:
+Analysis of the member messages dataset revealed:

-Message completeness: Most messages include user names, message text, and timestamps.
-A small fraction had missing or empty fields.
+Message completeness: Most messages include user names, text, and timestamps, with occasional missing fields.

-User activity distribution: Some members are highly active, contributing multiple messages, while others have few or no messages.
+User activity distribution: Some members are highly active, while others have few messages.

-Timestamps consistency: Generally consistent, but a few entries appear out of chronological order.
+Timestamp consistency: Mostly consistent, with a few out-of-order entries.

-Duplicate entries: A few repeated messages from the same user were observed.
+Duplicate entries: A few repeated messages exist, slightly affecting statistics.

-Overall, the dataset is largely clean and usable, with minor inconsistencies typical in real-world data.
-These observations informed preprocessing and caching decisions to ensure reliable question-answering.
+The dataset is largely clean and usable, with minor inconsistencies typical in real-world data.
+These insights informed caching and question-answering logic.

+Design Notes / Approach

+Data fetching: Implemented a paginated API fetcher with caching to minimize repeated API calls and reduce latency.

+Question-answering engine: Uses OpenAI’s language models to process member messages and generate answers.

+Context formatting: Messages are formatted into a readable text block to provide context for AI inference.

+FastAPI backend: Handles /ask, /stats, and /refresh endpoints for reliable service.

+Streamlit frontend: Provides an interactive interface for exploring the system without coding.

+Error handling: Includes graceful fallbacks when messages are missing or the API is unavailable.

+Alternative approaches considered:

+Storing messages in a database for more advanced queries.

+Using embeddings or semantic search for more accurate question-answering.

+Ranking multiple candidate answers for improved relevance.

 Notes

-The system is designed for internal exploration and testing.
-Please do not reuse or redistribute the data without proper authorization.
+Designed for internal exploration and testing; do not reuse data or code without authorization.

-AI-generated answers depend on the available messages.
-Missing data may lead to fallback responses.
+AI answers depend on cached messages; missing data may result in fallback responses.

-All processing is done locally or via OpenAI’s API; no member data is stored externally.
+All processing occurs locally or via OpenAI’s API; no member data is stored externally.

 Optional Analysis

-You can analyze the dataset for anomalies or inconsistencies using the /stats endpoint or by inspecting cached messages.
+Dataset anomalies and statistics can be explored via /stats or by inspecting cached messages.

-Future enhancements could include improved data cleaning, ranking answers, or advanced analytics.
+Future improvements could include advanced analytics, better data cleaning, and answer ranking.